Anilroy30/Dev-FE/README.md

 - Show test message on save of the profile
 - New Page: see all my connections
 - New Page: see all my requests
+- feature: Accept/Reject a request

+- future:
+    - send/ignore the user from the feed
+    - sign up new user
+    - E2E Testing

 Body
     Navbar
     Route=/  => Feed